ShivaniB-TU/tech-resume/README.md

           <li>Using basic and complex commands</li>
           <li>Exploring automation</li>
           <li>Able to create visualizations to easily aggregate data</li>
-<p>This course served its purpose as a quick training on Powershell however.
+<p>This course served its purpose as a quick training on Powershell.
 After running Powershell on my laptop and working the video's individually, I understood how to run my personal commands very easily after looking further into the basic capabilities.
 This course on LinkedIn provided me assistance with simple navigation, to learning from the actual software from the supportive help system and the adptable snap-ins, to even understanding and extending onto remote management.</p>
           <br />
           <img src="powershell.png" alt="Proof of Completion" width="300" height="250" border="2" />
    </ul>